 Following in the footsteps of European radar satellites ERS-1, ERS-2, Envisat and TerraSAR-X, as well as the joint US-German-Italian Spaceborne Imaging Radar-C/X-Band Synthetic Aperture Radar (SIR-C/X-SAR) that flew on the Space Shuttle and the US Shuttle Radar Topography Mission, TanDEM-X seeks to support scientific and commercial applications of radar-based Earth observation.
 Demonstrating Germany's expertise in satellite-based radar technology, the mission is the result of a long-term focus in Germany's national space programme.

-TanDEM-X was launched on behalf of DLR as a public-private partnership (PPP) project with Airbus Defence and Space (formerly Astrium) with funding from the German Federal Ministry of Economics and Energy (BMWi).
+TanDEM-X was launched on behalf of DLR as a public-private partnership (PPP) project with Airbus Defence and Space (formerly Astrium) with funding from the German Federal Ministry of Economic Affairs and Climate Action (BMWK).

 DLR is responsible for the scientific use of the TanDEM-X data, the planning and execution of the mission, the control of the two satellites and the generation of the digital elevation model.